SkylarZhao6/EvernoteGuide/_posts/2012-12-24-Discover-templates.md

    - Select by categories

-     Click "For Life" in **collections** or "Home and Garden" in **categories**, the templates based on it will be displayed at the right side of the screen.
+     Click "For Life" in **collections** or "Home and Garden" in **categories**, the templates based on these categories will be displayed at the right side of the screen.

      <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/category.png?raw=true" id="category">